wandb.Run.log() over time. Line plots support plotting multiple metrics, calculating custom axes, and more.

 All line plots in a section

-To customize the default settings for all line plots in a section, overriding workspace settings for line plots:
+To customize the default settings for all line plots in a section, overriding workspace settings for line plots:- Navigate to your workspace.

 - Click the section’s gear icon to open its settings.

 - Within the drawer that appears, select the Data or Display preferences tabs to configure the default settings for the section.
-For details about each Data setting, refer to the preceding section, Individual line plot.
+For details about each Data setting, see the Line plot reference.
 For details about each display preference, refer to Configure section layout.

 All line plots in a workspace

-To customize the default settings for all line plots in a workspace:
+To customize the default settings for all line plots in a workspace:- Navigate to your workspace.

-- Click the workspace’s settings, which has a gear with the label Settings.
+- Click the workspace settings icon, which has a gear with the label Settings.

 - Click Line plots.